[?] Start Receiving This Blog Today By Simply Subscribing

 As you could see, the result is quite effective once everything is connected up, and just how a dark room can suddenly light up.

-Apparently, the cost involved is a fraction of the cost of regular skylights, and can take about a half day to install by professionals.
+Apparently, the cost involved is a fraction of the cost of regular skylights and can take about a half day to install by the professionals.

 Probably a good idea (though made to look pretty straight forward) to make sure whoever is putting this in for you, has some background knowledge and good carpentry skills.